rust-lang/rfcs/text/0000-implicit-drop-warning.md

 }
 ```

-Then to use it, you would need to call `close` to close the writer: if the writer goes out of scope a warning will be issued, which users are recommended to treat as an error.
-This makes it easy to do the correct thing (handle the errors), and makes it so that ignoring errors on close is intentional, not an accident.
+Then to use it, you would need to call `close` (or `close_check_error` or `close_without_flush`) to close the writer: if the writer goes out of scope a warning will be issued.
+This makes it easy to do the correct thing (handle the errors), and makes sure that ignoring errors on close is intentional, not an accident.
 ```rust
 1:  fn main() -> Result<(), IoError> {
 2:      let mut writer = BufWriter::create(...)?;